felix-u/shgen/README.md

 # shgen
 `shgen` is a POSIX shell script to evaluate shell expansions within any file.
-It is fast and lightweight with no external dependencies.
+It is fast and lightweight, requiring only coreutils.

 ## Usage